 Over the course of your program, the education you receive as a student of the Practical/Vocational Nursing program will help you build a solid base of knowledge and progressively challenge you with new concepts and skills.

 Your time will be divided between classroom, laboratory and clinical assignments that can provide you valuable real-world experience.
 In addition to developing the skills you will need in your career, material covered may include nutrition, basic pharmacology, pediatrics, obstetrics, health data collection, and medical-surgical nursing, which focuses on the application of the nursing process.
-Once you have earned your Certificate of Achievement in Practical Nursing or your Certificate of Achievement or Associate degree in Vocational Nursing, you should be prepared to provide basic bedside care to patients in a variety of clinical settings.
+Once you have earned your Certificate of Achievement in Practical Nursing or your Certificate of Achievement or Associate of Science degree in Vocational Nursing, you should be prepared to provide basic bedside care to patients in a variety of clinical settings.
 You should also be able to demonstrate critical thinking skills and be competent in information management.
 The nursing responsibilities you should be able to demonstrate include: